zackzhuochen/zackzhuochen.github.io/index.md

 ## Awards and Honors
+- National Scholarship in China, 2025, 2023
+- Gu Jing Scholarship, 2025
 - The Third Prize of the Excellent Paper of the Harare Forum for Africa, 2025
--	Excellent Students of Fudan University, 2024
+-	Excellent Students of Fudan University, 2024-2025
-- National Scholarship, 2023
 - Excellent Graduates of Hunan Province, 2023
 - The Second Prize of the 2nd Undergraduate Student Symposium on Political Science, 2022
 - The First Prize of *Zhexun Cup* National Final, 2022